shmup/lazyjournal/README.md

 - [X] Add switch to load a list of user units and system loads for kernel logs.
 - [X] Add support for syslog, dmesg, authorization logs and downloading logs from user directories (home and root).
 - [X] Podman and Swarm log support.
-- [ ] Background update of selected log.
+- [ ] Filter for log lists and background update of selected log.
-- [ ] Filter for log lists and change the number of lines for log output.
+- [ ] MacOS support for launchd (issue #1).
-- [ ] Windows support via PowerShell (events and logs from Program Files and others).
+- [ ] Windows support via PowerShell (Windows Events and log files from Program Files and others directories).
 - [ ] Scrolling interface and mouse support.
 - [ ] Syntax coloring for logging output.
 - [ ] Support remote machines via ssh protocol.